Ultimate Ontario Fall Colour Lookouts

 Where to stay: Rejuvenate weary muscles at the Millcroft Inn & Spa, a member of the elegant Vintage Hotels group of properties.

 Built in 1922 as a lookout for potential forest fires, this historic structure is strictly a tourist attraction today with an awesome 360-degree view 142 metres (465 feet) above Muskoka’s Lake of Bays.
 The Dorset Lookout Tower Trail begins behind the Dorset Heritage Museum on Main Street and continues for over two kilometres uphill through mixed forest to the base of the 30 metre (100 foot) tall tower.
 Catch your breath and climb up.
 The scene from the top is well worth the effort.
-Operation season runs May through October, walk-in and parking fees apply.
+Operation season runs May through October, tickets must be purchased in advance and parking fees apply.

 Location: 1191 Dorset Scenic Tower Road (located off Hwy.
 35, just north of the village of Dorset), 40 kilometres (30 minutes drive) east of Huntsville.